The Tom and Jerry Comedy Show: Production

 In addition to the use of limited animation, the show was characterized by a very limited music score.
 The particular genre of music used in the show was ragtime, in an attempt to mimic the classic cartoons (which used swing music, big band and funk music, but not ragtime).
 All of the shorts, both the Tom and Jerry and Droopy segments, used the same stock music, mostly created new for the series but consisting of only a handful of largely synthesized tunes, either with minor variations or played at different speeds or pitches.
 This did match the chase scenes, but gave the episodes a very monotonous soundtrack, making these episodes "stand out" to many Tom and Jerry viewers when they aired.

 The show was called The Cat and Jam Comedy Show in an animation cel.

 Voice cast

 Frank Welker provided voices for the first six episodes.
-When a Screen Actors Guild strike hit, Welker was unable to continue work, so Filmation producer Lou Scheimer had to fill in as a voice actor; Welker voiced Tyke (in "The Puppy Sitter"; the character was silent in the wraparound segments) and Droopy, and Scheimer voiced Tom and Jerry, with both alternating the voices of Spike, Tuffy (Scheimer erroneously gave him an adult voice, although his voice sounded appropriately higher and childlike in the wraparound segments before "Droopy's Restless Night", "Pest in the West", "Old Mother Hubbard" and "The Great Mousini"), Slick, Barney and Tom's owner and voicing other characters in the wraparound segments and episodes.
+When a Screen Actors Guild strike hit, Welker was unable to continue work, so Filmation producer Lou Scheimer had to fill in as a voice actor; Welker voiced Tyke (in "The Puppy Sitter"; the character was silent in the wraparound segments) and Droopy, and Scheimer voiced Tom, Jerry and the announcer in the series' opening, with both alternating the voices of Spike, Tuffy (Scheimer erroneously gave him an adult voice, although his voice sounded appropriately higher and childlike in the wraparound segments before "Droopy's Restless Night", "Pest in the West", "Old Mother Hubbard" and "The Great Mousini"), Slick, Barney and Tom's owner and voicing other characters in the wraparound segments and episodes.
 Additional voices were done by Linda Gary, Alan Oppenheimer, Diane Pershing, Jay Scheimer, Erika Scheimer and others.